-I’ve written before about how your Protagonist and your Antagonist both have to be motivated to go after what it is they want, but it’s important to remember that your audience has to understand why they want it.
+I’ve written about how your Protagonist and your Antagonist both have to be motivated to go after what it is that they want, but it’s important to remember that your audience has to understand why they want it.
 If they don’t understand why it matters, they’ll have a full disconnect with the character and stop caring if they achieve their goals.

 When Motivation Doesn’t Make Sense